-Christ Himself ordered His disciples to preach the Gospel to all nations and to baptize those who accept the message of the Gospel.
+Christ, Himself ordered His disciples to preach the Gospel to all nations and to baptize those who accept the message of the Gospel.
 In His encounter with Nicodemus (John 3:1-21), Christ made it clear Baptism was necessary for salvation: "Amen, amen I say to thee, unless a man be born again of water and the Holy Ghost, he cannot enter into the kingdom of God."
-For Catholics, the sacrament is not a mere formality; it is the very mark of a Christian, because it brings us into new life in Christ.
+For Catholics, the sacrament is not a mere formality; it is the very mark of a Christian because it brings us into a new life in Christ.

 The Catechism of the Catholic Church lists the following as effects of Baptism: